 Current ultrasound techniques appear to be safe.
 Ultrasound does not involve radiation.

 Richards DS.
 Obstetrical ultrasound: Imaging, dating, and growth.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 9.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 9.

-Taval VS. Emergency ultrasound.
-In Marx JA, Hockberger RS, Walls RM, et al, eds.
+Tayal VS. Emergency ultrasound.
+In Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Mosby Elsevier; 2013:chap 196.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 196.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.